tuonux/mtx/README.md

 # MTX Framework

+## DISCLAIMER

+This branch is designated only to the nightly version of Grey Hack and depending on it may have malfunctions or crash popups

 Just a funny porting of the real Metasploit Framework written in GreyScript language for Grey Hack game and as Metasploit... **_MTX Framework is Open Source!_**

 Author: tuonux \<tuonux0@gmail.com\>